Hot spring: Limitations

 A problem with the hot spring hypothesis for an origin of life is that phosphate has low solubility in water.
 Pyrophosphite could have been present within protocells, however all modern life forms use pyrophosphate for energy storage.
 Kee suggests that pyrophosphate could have been utilized after the emergence of enzymes.
 Dehydrated conditions would favor phosphorylation of organic compounds and condensation of phosphate to polyphosphate.
-Another problem is that solar ultraviolet radiation and frequent impacts would have inhibited habitability of early cellular life at hot springs, although biological macromolecules might have underwent selection during exposure to solar ultraviolet radiation and would have been catalyzed by photocatalytic silica minerals and metal sulfides.
+Another problem is that solar ultraviolet radiation and frequent impacts would have inhibited habitability of early cellular life at hot springs, although biological macromolecules might have undergone selection during exposure to solar ultraviolet radiation and would have been catalyzed by photocatalytic silica minerals and metal sulfides.
 Carbonaceous meteors during the Late Heavy Bombardment would not have caused cratering on Earth as they would produce fragments upon atmospheric entry.
 The meteors are estimated to have been 40 to 80 meters in diameter however larger impactors would produce larger craters.
 Metabolic pathways have not yet been demonstrated at these environments, but the development of proton gradients might have been generated by redox reactions coupled to meteoric quinones or protocell growth.
 Metabolic reactions in the Wood-Ljungdahl pathway and reverse Krebs cycle have been produced in acidic conditions and thermophilic temperatures in the presence of metals which is consistent with observations of RNA mostly stable at acidic pH.